superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 writer = DocumentWriter(document_store=document_store)
 ```

-Indexing organizes the pre-processed data in a structured format that can be quickly and accurately retrieved by the RAG system.
-Indexing creates an optimized database of tagged and categorized chunks.
+**Indexing** organizes the pre-processed data in a structured format that can be quickly and accurately retrieved by the RAG system.
+Indexing creates an optimized database of tagged and categorized chunks, and is **handled automatically**, based on the structure of our data.
+Because we split our documents into chunks and then encode those, every data point will be written to the database with a document id, a chunk id, and both the raw text and the corresponding vector.
+This automatic indexing process will enable us to retrieve exactly what we need.

 ## Retrieval

 Because we are using an in-memory database, we import the in-memory retriever.
-To query our vector database, we need to encode the query texts with the same embedding model we used for our document embeddings (SentenceTransformersDocumentEmbedder("BAAI/bge-small-en-v1.5")).
+To query our vector database, we need to encode the query texts with the same embedding model we used for our document embeddings `SentenceTransformersDocumentEmbedder`.
 In the case of simple text queries, we use the `SentenceTransformersTextEmbedder` instead of the document version.

 ```python
 from haystack.components.retrievers.in_memory import InMemoryEmbeddingRetriever